Advanced, Two-Dimensional Distinct Element Modeling for Geotechnical Analysis of Rock, Soil and Structural Support

 Models may contain a mix of rigid or deformable blocks.
 Deformable blocks are defined by a continuum mesh of finite-difference zones, with each zone behaving according to a prescribed linear or nonlinear stress-strain law.
 The relative motion of the discontinuities is also governed by linear or nonlinear force-displacement relations for movement in both the normal and shear directions.
 Joint models and properties can be assigned separately to individual, or sets of, discontinuities.

 Because it is not limited to a particular type of problem or initial condition, UDEC may be applied to a wide variety of physical behaviors or any case where an understanding of the two-dimensional response of such structures is needed.
-UDEC is capable of simulating and is used for a wide range of engineering and scientific analyses including:
+UDEC is capable of simulating and is used for a wide range of engineering and scientific analyzes including:

 - Stability analysis of jointed rock slopes;